swarnimcodes/perf-mon/README.md

 # perf-mon
 ## What does this do?

-Monitor System Performance and Generate Logs.
+Monitor System Performance and Generate Logs, continuously.

 ## What do the logs look like?
 ![Screenshot of the contents of log file](./img/screenshot.png)